alexiamhe93/RedditModerationTopicModel/README.md

 # RedditModerationTopicModel
 This github contains all the supplementary materials for the paper titled:

-“We don’t ban you immediately for an offense”: Reddit moderators reveal the importance of remedying norm violations for maintaining the quality of online dialogue
+“We don't ban you immediately for an offense”: Reddit moderators reveal the importance of remedying norm violations for high-quality online dialogue (Goddard et al., in progress).

 ## Details